FAQ

 • Daylight – Bright colors are more visible than dull colors under daylight conditions.

-• Dark conditions/worksites – Greater retroreflectivity provides greater visibility under low light conditions.
-Retroreflective materials provide higher visibility over bright colors.
-Fluorescent materials are completely ineffective at night.
+• Dark conditions/worksites—Greater retro-reflectivity provides greater visibility under low-light conditions.
+Retroreflective materials provide higher visibility over bright colors, while fluorescent materials are ineffective at night.

 Care/Maintenance: